Why it matters

 The good news is we already know what to do.
 There is a plan to restore the life and health of the Gulf.
 It’s called Sea Change - Tai Timu Tai Pari.
 Forest & Bird is going to make sure the Sea Change plan is turned into action, but we can’t do it alone.
 We need your voice.

 The Sea Change plan is the first of its kind in New Zealand.
 It addresses the range of issues facing the Hauraki Gulf, including the need to improve water quality, better manage our fishing and protect our marine environment.
 It's the product of many voices, including mana whenua, fishing, conservation and community.
 But a plan sitting on a shelf won’t help the Hauraki Gulf.

 Together, we must persuade the Government to put Sea Change into action, now.

 Join the campaign and share this page on social media using our #savethehaurakigulf hashtag.

 Download and print our Sea Change poster or fliers to display at your local library, café, or community hotspot.

 Join our Sea Change for the Hauraki Gulf campaign action group and volunteer with us to spread the word.
-Contact Rose Davis on email@example.com for more information.
+Contact Lissy on email@example.com for more information.